Making Shadows Speak, 2025

 Single-channel 4K video installation · 14:59 min

 The video centres on acts of witnessing beyond human authority.
-A more-than-human presence appears throughout the work—not as a metaphor, but as an autonomous observer whose perceptual field challenges dominant ways of sensing and interpreting history.
-Attuned to shifts in light, space, pressure, and atmosphere, this parallel mode of attention exposes forms of political memory that remain invisible within official archival systems.
+A more-than-human presence appears throughout the work, not as a symbolic device but as a distinct mode of perception that operates alongside and beyond human frameworks.
+Attuned to shifts in light, space, pressure, and atmosphere, this parallel mode of attention brings into view forms of political memory that remain unarticulated within official archival systems.

-By placing human and more-than-human perception in direct relation, Making Shadows Speak repositions landscape as an active carrier of unresolved historical forces.
-Rather than treating silence as absence, the work frames it as evidence embedded in environments and living bodies, extending political memory beyond documentation and speech.
+By placing human and more-than-human perception in relation, Making Shadows Speak repositions landscape as a carrier of unresolved historical forces.
+Rather than treating silence as absence, the work approaches it as something embedded within environments and living bodies, extending political memory beyond documentation and speech.

 Making Shadows Speak (2025) video installation by Wantanee Siripattananuntakul